Skip to content

 Podium Finish

 Much like horse racing, which would be the closest sport to car racing, we see similarities in NASCAR Odds as well.
 If you’re new to racing and the podium, there are the top three spots and those three drivers will step onto the podium at the end of the race.
-Obviously the first place driver will have the top spot and the second and third place drivers will be on the lower blocks.
+Obviously, the first place driver will have the top spot and the second and third place drivers will be on the lower blocks.

-You are able to bet on a driver to have a podium finish, which means you are betting on a driver to be standing on that podium at the end of the race.
+You can bet on a driver to have a podium finish, which means you are betting on a driver to be standing on that podium at the end of the race.
 It doesn’t matter which block they stand on, just as long as they finish in the top three.
 The odds will be shorter in this sense as you are taking more risk out of the wager, but it’s handy if you think your driver might choke on the final lap.

 Driver Matchups

 It’s common in individual sports betting online where there are plenty of players on the field (or racetrack in this case) to be paired up and compete against each other by sportsbooks.
-When you don’t have direct competition between two people, it lacks the ability to be predictable, so NASCAR Odds introduced driver matchups.
+When you don’t have direct competition between two people, it lacks the ability to be predictable, so the NASCAR Odds introduced driver matchups.
 If you’re familiar with golf, they do this in major events in the form of moneyline wagers.

 Again, you don’t have to pick the winner of the race, you just have to pick a driver to do better than another driver.
 All he has to do is place above the other.